 Coal and natural gas are expected to last a little longer.
 If we continue to use these fossil fuels at the current rate without finding additional reserves, it is expected that coal and natural gas will last until 2060.
 However, the consumption of natural gas grew considerably last year, rising by 4.6%.
 China alone accounts for over a third of this growth, and building and industry are responsible for 80% of the rise in global demand.

 Despite seeing a decline in demand during 2015 and 2016, 2018 saw a 0.7% increase in global demand for coal – mainly due to a rise in coal-fired electricity generation in Asia.
 Renowned as the most polluting fossil fuel, efforts to reduce the usage of coal have been the most noticeable.
 In fact, in May 2019,the UK was powered without coal for nearly two weeks – the first time the fuel hasn’t been used for this long since the 19th century.

 Renewable energy sources, such as solar and wind power, provide a viable alternative to fossil fuels.
 And as the name suggests, these sources are renewable and won’t run out.
 Not only that, but they are also more environmentally friendly, producing little or no CO₂ when generating electricity.

 If you’re interested in switching to a more renewable energy supply, why not take a look at our range of electricity tariffs?
-All our electricity tariffs are 100% renewable, so you can do your bit to build a more sustainable future.
+All our electricity tariffs are 100% renewable, so you can do your bit to end our reliance on fossil fuels and build a more sustainable future.

 Hey I'm Constantine, welcome to Octopus Energy!×Close window